 We need to pay special attention to what we eat and what we feed our skin.
 As we age blood circulation slows down resulting in less oxygen and nutrients in the skin, this is often the reason for dull, blotchy, and tired looking skin.

-Hydrate every morning and every evening, even when you’re oily.
+Hydrate your skin every morning and evening, even when you’re oily.
 Dehydrated skin tends to be more sensitive and ages faster.
-Stressed and imbalanced skin combats dehydration by overproduction of oil resulting in clogged and irritated complexion.
+Stressed and imbalanced skin will combat dehydration by overproducing oil resulting in clogged and irritated complexion.

-Be wise about sun exposure and use sunscreen daily, year-round (80%UV reflects from snow!) , wear hats and seek shade between 10-4pm.
+Be wise about sun exposure and use sunscreen daily, year-round (80% of the UV rays reflects from snow), wear sun hats and seek shade between 10-4pm.
 Supplement vitamin D3 internally.